COVID-19 and Safety

 There are lots of things to see and do as you explore Canada’s aviation and aerospace technology!
 Among the museum’s highlights are the largest surviving pieces of the famous Avro Arrow (its nose section and two wing tips), the original Canadarm used on the Endeavour space shuttle and the Lancaster bomber from the Second World War.

-For your health and safety, the following are currently unavailable: the Health in Space exhibition, the Cessna demonstration area, the Redbird simulator, F-16s simulators, Glider Studio (young children play area), the Demonstration Stage, the Observation deck, and the Hangar.
+For your health and safety, the following are currently unavailable: the Life in Orbit and Health in Space exhibitions, the Cessna demonstration area, the Redbird simulator, F-16s simulators, Glider Studio (young children play area), the Demonstration Stage, the Observation deck, and the Hangar.

 Some interactive touch experiences in the exhibitions are not currently available.
 This is to meet the City of Ottawa’s current public health guidelines.